-Raising a teen or tween can be trying at times, but there’s little that can feel more soul-crushing than hearing your daughter say she hates you.
-This is the kid you’ve made every kind of sacrifice for, the one you’ve shaped your life around, the one you cherish more than you ever thought it was possible to love another human being.
+Raising a teen or tween can be trying at times, but there’s little that can feel more soul-crushing than thinking, "my teenage daughter hates me."
+This is the kind you’ve made every kind of sacrifice for, the one you’ve shaped your life around, the one you cherish more than you ever thought it was possible to love another human being.
 And this is what you get in return?

 But why is all of this venom being directed at you, and how on earth is this a good thing, you might ask?
 “People often take out life’s frustrations on the people they feel safest with—the ones they know will stick with them and support them even if they do act out every now and then,” says Dr. Bastiani Archibald.
 “And while friends at this age can be fickle, you’ve always been there for her—despite a disagreement or temper tantrum here and there.
 Whether she realizes it or not, she trusts that you won’t disappear on her if she lets some of this frustration out on you.”
 In other words, when she says she hates you, she’s also saying you’ve made her feel secure enough and have given her a safe space of sorts to release some of the pressure she’s been feeling.

 So, yes.
-Even though it’s really crummy and painful to hear her say such things, you should take it for what it most likely is—normal, and not entirely about you.
+Even though it’s really crummy and painful to hear think your teenage daughter hates you, you should take it for what it most likely is—normal, and not entirely about you.
 Phew.

 One thing that can help with this is to calmly (and with an open mind!) discuss conflicts with your daughter as they arise.
 Listen to her point of view and explain yours as well, rather than just saying, “no,” or “because I’m the parent.”
 Hearing her out, respecting her point of view, and being flexible when you can, will go a long way in calming what could otherwise be a heated situation.